janetriley/bloom_filter/readme.txt

 FUTURE DIRECTIONS

 * Use a better hash.
-If I planned to experiment a lot, I'd make the Bloom Filter hash functions a configurable tuple of lambdas and change the hash function to iterate through them.
+If I planned to experiment a lot, I'd make the Bloom filter hash functions a configurable tuple of lambdas and change the hash function to iterate through them.

 * If space were really at a premium, I could start setting actual bits